-Our aims are are radical – we are not just into reforming bad conditions for animals, we are into removing the root causes.
-For example, rather than trying to improving factory farming practices, we work towards a total ban on factory farming, and rather than trying to improve the regulation of animal experiments, we seek an end to all vivisection
+Our aims are radical – we are not just into reforming bad conditions for animals, we are into removing the root causes.
+For example, rather than trying to improving factory farming practices, we work towards a total ban on factory farming, and rather than trying to improve the regulation of animal experiments, we seek an end to all experiments on live animals.

 As animal advocates, we promote ethical veganism and vegetarianism.
 While members, volunteers and visitors must make their own lifestyle choices, we believe that there is a fundamental conflict between trying to help animals and eating them or otherwise exploiting them.

-In November 2009, the Animal Protection Society bought 26 acres of land in Otaki Forks, and began establishing the Black Sheep Animal Sanctuary.
+In November 2009, the Animal Protection Society bought 26 acres of land in Ōtaki Forks, and began establishing the Black Sheep Animal Sanctuary.
 The Society runs the Opportunity for Animals op-shops to fundraise for the Sanctuary and other animal charities.